domnantas/gilded-rose/README.md

 I have replaced `for` with `forEach` and `if` statements with `switch`.
 I find it a bit easier to understand.
 I have then extracted clamping functions to methods and special item names to constants.

 At this point I believe the refactoring is complete, the code is more readable, it is well-tested, and easy to extend.

+### New feature

+There is a requirement for a new `Conjured` item feature.
+I have added tests which are initially failing.